Main Content

 Harris College of Nursing & Health Sciences

-them, trusting students to be stewards of their learning, empowering them to take an active role in their learning, and normalizing mistakes; (2) co-creating a physically, mentally, socially, spiritually, and emotionally safe learning community where students can challenge themselves to be uncomfortable and grow as informed citizens; and (3) delivering information and supporting students as they digest and evaluate new knowledge and ideas and critique existing knowledge or perspectives they and others (including myself) might have.
-This philosophy guides the way I design and deliver courses.
+“Three elements for fostering students’ personal and professional growth are (1) building relationships with them, trusting them to be stewards of their learning, empowering them to take an active role in their learning, and normalizing mistakes; (2) co-creating a physically, mentally, socially, spiritually, and emotionally safe learning community; and (3) supporting students as they digest and evaluate new knowledge.

 2024 Nominees